fable-compiler/Fable/docs/interacting.md

 JsonConvert.DeserializeObject<MyType>(json, [|jsonConverter|])
 ```

-If you need more fine-grained control over the JSON serialization, please use the [Thot library](https://mangelmaxime.github.io/Thot/json/decode.html).
+If you need more fine-grained control over the JSON serialization, please use the [Thoth library](https://mangelmaxime.github.io/Thoth/json/decode.html).